-The functions of local government are today exercised by Municipal Councils, Local Councils, and Village Councils under the authority contained in the Municipal Corporation Ordinance, 1,934; the Local Councils Ordinance, 1941, and the Village Administration Ordinance, 1944 respectively.
-Generally speaking, the Municipal Councils are established in the intensively urban areas, the Local Councils in the smaller townships where development is not of a predominantly urban nature, and the Village Councils in areas which are exclusively rural.
+The functions of local government are today exercised by Municipal Councils, Local Councils, and Village Councils under the authority contained in the Municipal Corporation Ordinance, 1934, the Local Councils Ordinance, 1941, and the Village Administration Ordinance, 1944 respectively.
+Generally speaking, the Municipal Councils are established in the intensively urban areas, the Local Councils in the smaller townships where development is not of a predominatly urban nature, and the Village Councils in areas which are exclusively rural.

-The present number of local authorities within each category and their racial composition are as shown below: 2
+The present number of local authorities within each category and their racial composition are as shown below:

-Arabs Jews Mixed Total
+Arabs Jene Mixed Total

-Municipal Councils 18 2 4 24
+Municipal Councils 18 2 14 24

 Local Councils 11 26 1 38

-Village Councils 24 - - 24
+Village Councils 24 - • 24

-TOTALS 53 28 5 86
+TOTALS 53 58 5 86

+Charles Sales and a sale and the sales and the same of the same of the same of WALL THE PART OF BUILDING DYSCHOOL STREET

-The Municipal and local Councils are elected Councils.
+The Municipal and Local Councils are elected Councils.
 The High Commissioner may, in certain circumstances, nominate a Commission to perform the duties and exercise the powers of a Municipal Council.
-During the disturbances if 1938 and 1939 it was necessary to exercise these powers in a number of towns where, for local political reasons, the Municipal Councils were unable to carry out their functions.
+During the disturbances of 1938 and 1939 it was necessary to exercise these powers in a number of townswhere, for local political reasons, the Municipal Councils were unable to carry out their functions.
 In some of the Municipalities it was necessary to nominate for a period a Commission consisting entirely of Government officials.
 A Commission of British officials was also nominated in 1945 for the Municipal Area of Jerusalem where, following the death of the Mayor in August 1944, the Council broke down as a result of disagreement in regard to the succession.
-Today there remain Commissions in the towns of Jerusalem, Safad, Tiberias, Haifa, and Shefa Amr.
+Today there remain Commissions in the towns of Jerusalem, Safad, Tiberias, Haifa, and Shefa 'Amr.